Event-driven process chain: Overview

 The statement that event-driven process chains are ordered graphs is also found in other directed graphs for which no explicit node ordering is provided.
 No restrictions actually appear to exist on the possible structure of EPCs, but nontrivial structures involving parallelism have ill-defined execution semantics; in this respect they resemble UML activity diagrams.

 Several scientific articles are devoted to providing well-defined execution semantics for general event-driven process chains.
 One particular issue is that EPCs require non-local semantics, i.e., the execution behavior of a particular node within an EPC may depend on the state of other parts of the EPC, arbitrarily far away.

 Elements

-In the following the elements used in event-driven process chain diagram will be described:
+These elements are used in event-driven process chain diagrams: